 Machiavelli’s ideas had a profound impact on political leaders throughout the modern west, helped by the new technology of the printing press.
 During the first generations after Machiavelli, his main influence was in non-republican forms of governments.

-In The Prince, Machiavelli introduces and compares a “New Prince” (those who seize and hold onto power) as opposed to a “Hereditary Prince” (those who inherit power) which was the standard at the time.
+In The Prince (written in 1513 but not published until 1532, five years after his death), Machiavelli introduces and compares a “New Prince” (those who seize and hold onto power) as opposed to a “Hereditary Prince” (those who inherit power) which was the standard at the time.
 According to Machiavelli, hereditary princes differed from new princes in that the former had to balance interests to which people were accustomed while the latter had to stabilize his newfound power in order to build an enduring political structure.
 In both cases, the social benefits of security and stability can be achieved in the face of moral corruption.

 Machiavelli believed that public and private morality had to be understood as two different things to rulers meaning they had to balance their reputation with the ability to act unscrupulously when called for.
 It’s better to be feared than loved, and the methodical use of both brute force, fraud and deceit are necessary to head off challenges to authority in his political theory.